Why you should stop weighing yourself

 Obsessing over your weight can negatively impact your mental health.

 If your day depends on whether or not you hit a certain number on the scale, then that plastic or glass thing on the floor may be doing some serious damage to your self-esteem.
 Stop using the scale when its number dictates if you are going to have a good day or be in a good mood.

 There’s a difference between weight loss and fat loss.

 If you weigh yourself before a sweaty workout and then weigh yourself afterwards, you may be happy to see your weight go down slightly...but don't be fooled.
-In this case, you may be losing *weight* but not *fat.* Basically, this "weight loss" is due to you sweating, releasing water from your body, and it may be discouraging for you if you step on the scale again in two hours and see that you've gained back the weight.
+In this case, you may be losing *weight* but not *fat.* Basically, this "weight loss" is due to you sweating, and it may be discouraging for you if you step on the scale again in two hours and see that you've gained back the weight.

 Instead of weighing yourself, look into these options when it comes to measuring your health.

 Take progress pictures.